• Wed. Mar 5th, 2025

 A CYPRUS STAMP ISSUED DURING BRITISH RULE

-By 1955, the seeds of freedom were firmly sewn into the Cypriot psyche and an armed struggle against British rule began.
-The Greek Cypriot nationalist military resistance organisation, known as EOKA, led the struggle, and this brought violent protests to the streets of Nicosia.
-Cyprus became a paradise lost and Nicosia became a city of curfew.
-The struggle would last for five years until Cyprus gained its freedom and independence.
+By 1955, the seeds of self determination were firmly sewn into the Cypriot psyche.
+An armed struggle against British rule began and the Greek Cypriot nationalist military resistance organisation, known as EOKA, led the struggle.
+This brought violent protests to the streets of Nicosia.
+Cyprus became a paradise lost and Nicosia became a city under curfew.
+The struggle would last for five years until Cyprus gained its freedom and independence in 1960.

 EOKA Cyprus Struggle